 - Pacific Northwest National Laboratory (PNNL)

 No. Applicants are not able to select the appointment site.
-Mentors will make a selection based on an applicant’s qualifications and the need of their site.
+Mentors will make a selection based on an applicant’s qualifications and the needs of their site.

 You can expect to complete a research project that aligns with the mission of the Office of Fossil Energy and Carbon Management to minimize the climate and environmental impacts of fossil fuel use while working towards net-zero emissions.

 Participants must be available for the following travel: